 The styles varied greatly, here’s a looser one by Rube Goldberg from 1929…

-…and a more conservative style from Hal Foster on Tarzan in 1933, with an interesting unfinished lettering change at the end of the second line.
-(Tarzan © Edgar Rice Burroughs, Inc.)
+…and a more conservative style by Charles Armstrong for Hal Foster on Tarzan in 1933, with an interesting unfinished lettering change at the end of the second line.

-A few strips used type instead of hand lettering, like “Barnaby” by Crockett Johnson.
-The font seen here is probably Futura Demi Oblique, and in the 1940s when the strip ran, the type would have been set in galleys to Johnson’s specifications, then cut out and pasted onto his art.
+A few strips used type instead of hand lettering, like Barnaby by Crockett Johnson.
+The font seen here is probably Futura Demi Oblique, and in the 1940s when the strip ran, the type would have been set in galleys to Johnson’s specifications, then cut out and pasted onto his art by him.
 Even with that, it must have saved the artist time or he wouldn’t have used it.
-I think the simple linear style of the art makes it a better match for this font than, say, a typical adventure or humor strip.
-(Barnaby © Estate of Ruth Krauss.)
+I think the simple linear style of the art makes it a better match for type than, say, a typical adventure or humor strip.

-Later uses of type in comics can be found in MAD Magazine (example above from 1979, art by Angelo Torres) and HIS NAME IS SAVAGE by Gil Kane from 1968.
+Later uses of type in comics can be found in most issues of MAD Magazine (example above from 1957), and HIS NAME IS SAVAGE by Gil Kane from 1968.
 Personally I think it works less well with these styles of art.
-(Mad © EC, His Name is Savage © Estate of Gil Kane.)

 In fact, it WAS done by hand, but using the Leroy lettering system consisting of a scriber, technical drawing pen, and templates.
 The Leroy system was created for use in architectural and engineering drawings, and came to Wonder Woman comics first from artist H.G.
 Peter and his assistants.
 In 1945, Jim and Margaret Wroten began doing it, with much better results.
-Jim was a salesman for Leroy, and quite proficient at using Leroy.
-I’ve written an article about the Wrotens and their work HERE, and most of what I know about them can be found in THIS excellent blog post by Bhob Stewart.
+Jim was a salesman for Leroy, and quite proficient at using the scriber.
+I’ve written an article about the Wrotens and Leroy lettering HERE.

-In addition to WONDER WOMAN, the Wrotens lettered many stories for EC Comics, as above… ( © EC)
+In addition to WONDER WOMAN, the Wrotens lettered many stories for EC Comics, as seen above.

-…but someone else did Leroy lettering for CLASSICS ILLUSTRATED, where they used upper and lower case templates much more often.
-The example is from Issue 165A, art by George Evans, from 1961.
+Artist and draftsman Robert N. MacLeod did Leroy lettering for CLASSICS ILLUSTRATED, where upper and lower case templates were used more often.
+The example has art by Angelo Torres.

 While this was something the Wrotens could do well and quickly, it was still all hand work, and not really on the path toward the goal of making lettering in comics easier, except perhaps for them.
-And having tried the Leroy system myself, I can attest it’s a lot harder and more time consuming than regular hand lettering for everyone not named Wroten.
-The dream of comics lettering that could be produced by typing was instead developing at small publisher Charlton in the 1950s.
-I’ll continue with that next time.
+And having tried the Leroy system myself, I can attest it’s harder and more time consuming than regular hand lettering for nearly everyone not named Wroten.